 Agency policy requires that staff consider whether an inmate's mental health contributed to their behavior before determining their disciplinary sanctions.

-There is mental health staff on site to provide mental health services to the inmates at ACC.
+There is mental health staff on site to provide mental health services to the inmates at MCTC.
 Mental health staff provides an array of services, including programming, supportive counseling and crisis intervention.
-Mental health staff are on call for emergent needs and can transfer inmates if they need more in-depth mental health treatment.
-Any decision to offer counseling or therapy to offenders and the initiation of any such counseling or therapy for individuals who have committed sexual offenses would be done at the discretion of the mental health staff in conjunction with a treatment plan for the offender.
+Mental health staff are on call for emergent needs.
+Any decision to offer counseling or therapy to inmates and the initiation of any such counseling or therapy for individuals who have committed sexual offenses would be done at the discretion of the mental health staff in conjunction with a treatment plan for the inmate.
 Psychology staff stated that they would provide services to inmate perpetrators, if requested.